zulqarnainalipk/EDA-for-Infant-Mortality/README.md

-# Infant Mortality Dataset README
+# EDA for Infant Mortality

 ## Dataset Information
 This dataset consists of a pandas DataFrame containing 48 entries and 9 columns.
 It offers insights into infant mortality rates and associated statistics categorized by year and maternal race or ethnicity.